Guidance and Counseling

 Guidance Counselors and Staff:

-Mr. DeVilling, Guidance Counselor, 7th grade and 6th grade boys
+Mr. DeVilling, Guidance Counselor, 7th grade boys and 8th grade.

 Ms. Stokes, Staffing Specialist, and Ms. Payton, ESOL Specialist

-Ms. Klarer and Ms. Bryant, Guidance Clerks, and Ms. Welch, IPC
+Ms. Klarer and Ms. Bland, Guidance Clerks, and Ms. Welch, IPC

 Welcome to the Guidance Office!
 Our mission is to assist our students, their parents, and their teachers in facilitating Fort King Middle's mission statement and goals for each and every student.